matt-chapman/bugzilla-fogbugz-importer/README.md

 # Bugzilla -> FogBugz Importer

+*This repository is no longer maintained, and may not work as expected.
+Please contact me on GitHub or file an issue if you encounter problems*

 ## What is this?
 This Python script was born out of a need to migrate data I already had in a long-running Bugzilla instance, to a new hosted FogBugz solution.
 It is fairly barebones, but it does work quite well.